 |You’re on paternity leave||For the period of your ordinary paternity leave|

 |You’re on additional paternity leave||Up to the equivalent 39th week of your partner’s leave|

 |You’re laid off work||For 4 weeks after you’re laid off or the lay off becomes indefinite|

 |You’re suspended from work - for example because of a complaint||Usually the period of suspension|

 - have worked the right number of hours before you go on leave or the gap happens

 - have got Statutory Sick Pay or an equivalent benefit if you were on sick leave

-You’ll still qualify if you were self employed and you would have been eligible for Statutory sick pay or an equivalent benefit if you weren’t self employed.
+You’ll still qualify if you were self employed and you would have been eligible for Statutory Sick Pay or an equivalent benefit if you were not self employed.